 In my experience, there is no definitive timeline when you get indexed and listed in the results, but you could expect to see certain types of content appear in under 24 hours.

 Typically, I would expect to see an inclusion within 3 to 7 days.

 To help speed this process along, there are many elements that you can tweak to give Google a helping hand.

 Although some SEO aspects change regularly, after nearly 15 years in this industry, I have found the key factors remain along the same guidelines.

-Therefore, I always follow some simple, basic rules that take these factors into consideration and without specialist SEO knowledge or training, you too can complete these tasks.
+Therefore, I always follow some simple rules that take these factors into consideration and without specialist SEO knowledge or training, you too can complete these tasks.